KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.css`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `MMM-FF-tenor-gif.scss`: Replace it with `MagicMirror²`.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-XKCD by shin10](https://github.com/shin10/MMM-FF-XKCD)